The short answer: Yes! :)

 Why do you need a thermometer for candle-making?

-When making your own candles, there are some important parameters that you will need to watch for a good and consistent result.
-These are the wax's heating and melting temperature, the temperature to add dyes and fragrance oils, and the temperature for when to pour the wax.
+When making your candles, there are some important parameters that you will need to watch for a good and consistent result.
+These are the wax's heating and melting temperature, the temperature to add dyes and fragrance oils, and when to pour the wax.
 Let's dive into these in some more detail:

 At what temperature does the wax melt?